yshen4/yshen4.github.io/index.md

 - Performance tunning

 ## Redis
-- Deploy Elasticsearch on AWS
+- Deploy Redis on AWS
 - Rate limiter with Redis
+- Message recall with Redis

 ## ZooKeeper
 - Deploy ZooKeeper on AWS